yrixnn/Age-Detection-CV/README.md

 # Age-Detection-CV
-# Objective:
-To build an age detector that can approximately guess the gender and age of the person (face) in a picture or through a live feed or an uploaded image.

 # Background:
 The goal of this project is to develop a system that predicts the age range of individuals in images or real-time video streams using pre-trained deep learning models integrated with OpenCV.